 Upskilling involves advancing the existing expertise of employees to fill skill gaps and improve performance.

-· For example, digitalisation has changed the expectations of clients a lot.
+· For example, digitalization has changed the expectations of clients a lot.
 They want quick service response, through client portals, or virtual meetings.
 Customer service executives need to hone their communication skills for online media.

-· The same goes for new upcoming technology features for engineers, emerging workplace concepts for HR, and use of financial analytics for accounting teams.
+· The same goes for new upcoming technology features for engineers, emerging workplace concepts for HR, and the use of financial analytics for accounting teams.

 So, the upskilling is important for remaining competitive in the business.